-- 452. Types IN Excess of 600 Volts.
+- Note: 2: Code letters of motors rated for all other voltages shall conform with those shown for 220 or 230 volts. - Note 3: For the motors of larger horsepower, refer to the manufacturer for locked rotor current. - 452.
+TYPES IN EXCESS OF 600 VOLTS.
 All fire pump motors shall be rated for continuous duty and shall not be used at voltages in excess of 110 per cent of rated voltage.
-Voltages above 600 are not recommended for fire pump service, but where it is impracticable to use low voltage, higher voltages may be accepted by the authority having jurisdiction, for motor ratings of approximately 75 horsepower and larger at 2,300 volts and for motor ratings of approximately 100 horsepower and larger at 4,000 volts. - 453.
-CURRENT LIMITS.
-All motors shall be of such capacity that at rated voltage (and on a.c. motors at rated frequency) their full load ampere rating will not be exceeded (except as allowed by the service factor stamped on the name plate) under any conditions of pump load.
+Voltages above 600 are not recommended for fire pump service, but where it is impracticable to use low voltage, higher voltages may be accepted by the authority having jurisdiction, for motor ratings of approximately 75 horsepower and larger at 2,300 volts and for motor ratings of approximately 100 horsepower and larger at 4,000 volts.

+453. CURRENT LIMITS.

+- a.
+All motors shall be of such capacity that at rated voltage (and on a.c. motors at rated frequency) their full load ampere rating will not be exceeded (except as allowed by the service factor stamped on the name plate) under any conditions of pump load. - b.
+Motors used at altitudes above 3300 feet shall be operated or derated according to the current NEMA Standard MG1-Part 14.